-I am an Assistant Professor, Teaching Stream in the Department of Computer and Mathematical Sciences at University of Toronto Scarborough.
+I am an Associate Professor, Teaching Stream in the Department of Computer and Mathematical Sciences at University of Toronto Scarborough.
 I teach courses in computer security, web development and entrepreneurship.
 My research interest focuses on computer security including web security and language-based security.

 Prior to joining to the University of Toronto in 2017, I was 9 years at Carnegie Mellon University Qatar as a Postdoc at first and then as an Assistant Teaching Professor.

 Undergraduate - University of Toronto Scarborough

 - Access control, usage control and information flow in distributed systems

 This research project is supported by the Qatar National Research Fund (QNRF)

 Selected PublicationsSee the complete list of publications on Google Scholar.